Different Types Of Garage Doors

 Some doors use a combination of materials for the different layers.
 A door may have a wood-composite exterior shell on top of a steel panel, or a steel outer layer and a vinyl inner layer.
 There are lots of different combinations available from various manufacturers.

 Clearance height of your roof – The overhead height of the garage will affect the type of garage door you get.
-If you have low overhead clearance you will be more inclined to get a panel door as it takes less room.
+If you have a low overhead clearance you will be more inclined to get a panel door as it takes less room.

 Material of garage door – See above section